Skip to content

 After installing the prerender solution, modify your Commerce boilerplate to integrate prerendered markup with your product detail pages.

-Understanding the Two-Repository Architecture
+Understanding the two-repository architecture

 The prerender solution involves two separate codebases that work together: